berkeleymt/berkeley.mt/content/news/2026-03-31_bmmt-2026-logistics.md

 <!-- more -->

-{% button_link(href="/events/bmmt-2025") %} Event Details {% end %}
+{% button_link(href="/events/bmmt-2026") %} Event Details {% end %}
-{% button_link(href="/assets/bmmt-2025/tournament-guide.pdf") %} Tournament Guide PDF {% end %}
+{% button_link(href="/assets/bmmt-2026/tournament-guide.pdf") %} Tournament Guide PDF {% end %}

 ## Important Information

 During BmMT, we will be posting updates to the website (<https://berkeley.mt>), including Tiebreaker qualifiers.
 Please be on the lookout for any announcements.
-For any day-of directions, questions or concerns ask a BMT staff member or volunteer wearing a dark purple shirt.
+For any day-of directions, questions or concerns ask a BMT staff member or volunteer wearing a dark green shirt.

 An annotated campus map is provided at the bottom of this page.

-### Information Booth
+### Information Desk

-For students lost or arriving late, we will hold an information booth in the lobby of Dwinelle Hall after the Puzzle Round begins at 9:00 AM.
+For students lost or arriving late, we will hold an information booth in Dwinelle Plaza after the Puzzle Round begins at 9:00 AM.

 ## Arrival and Check-in